Lexus GS (S190): GWS191 (2006)

-The GS 450h weighed 1875 kg (4134 lb), but the combined hybrid powertrain produced 253 kW, allowing the GS to accelerate to 60 mph (97 km/h) in 5.2 seconds, according to manufacturer data, compared to the GS 460's 5.4 seconds.
+The GS 450h weighed 1875 kg, but the combined hybrid powertrain produced 253 kW, allowing the GS to accelerate 0-60 mph in 5.2 seconds, according to manufacturer data, compared to the GS 460's 5.4 seconds.
 U.S. Environmental Protection Agency-rated highway fuel economy was 25 mpgus, while the city fuel economy was rated at 22 mpgus, which is slightly unusual for hybrid vehicles of this type (as they normally have higher city fuel economy ratings).